 What is a contrite heart?
 The word contrite is not used much anymore.
 The dictionary definition for contrite is grieving and penitent for sin or shortcoming.
 Grieving has the same meaning as mourning.
 Therefore, a contrite heart is one that mourns.
 Is that all?
 What does penitent mean?
 Its dictionary meaning is feeling or expressing humble or regretful pain or sorrow for sins or offenses.
 A contrite heart appears to be one that mourns and regrets sin.
 Does this mean a contrite heart regrets sin and feels bad about it?
 That is part of it.
 Actually, the key to understanding what contrite means is found in its synonym, penitent.
 That word does mean having the humble or regretful pain or sorrow for sin, but it is also the root word for repentance.

 A contrite heart is one which acknowledges to God that sin has happened, there is no excuse, humbly asks God for forgiveness and grace so repentance can take place.
 The believer with a contrite heart is continually humbling self before God and walking in Repentance with Joy.
-The contrite heart does not just become contrite every now and then so sin can be taken care of correctly.
-The Spirit-led believer has a contrite heart all the time.
+The contrite heart does not just become contrite every now and then.
+The Spirit-led believer has a contrite heart as a way Walking by Faith.
 This believer walks before the Lord with a penitent attitude.
 God is graciously drawing the believer into all of this.

 The Spirit-led know they are blessed and are where they are simply because of God’s grace.
-They understand God circumcised their hearts and drew them into walking the Walk by Faith.
+They understand God circumcised their hearts and drew them into Walking by Faith.
 It is God’s good work in their hearts that accomplished everything.
 None of it was by works they have done.
 In fact, this acknowledgment to God on a continual basis is the very thing that develops the attitude that God blesses.
 Why?
-Walking the Walk by Faith is walking humbly before the Lord.
+Walking by Faith is walking humbly before the Lord.
 The following scripture passage contrasts the attitude God accepts with the one He rejects.

-You adulterous people!
-Do you not know that friendship with the world is enmity with God?
+4 You adulteresses, do you not know that friendship with the world is hostility toward God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God.
-Or do you suppose it is to no purpose that the Scripture says, “He yearns jealously over the spirit that he has made to dwell in us?
-But he gives more grace.
-Therefore it says, “God opposes the proud, but gives grace to the humble.”
-(James 4:4-6)
+5 Or do you think that the Scripture speaks to no purpose: “He jealously desires the Spirit which He has made to dwell in us”?
+6 But He gives a greater grace.
+Therefore it says, “God is opposed to the proud, but gives grace to the humble.”
+James 4:4-6 (NASB)

 The contrast is clear.
 Walking to please oneself, the very opposite of walking with a contrite heart, is considered by God as adultery.
 Walking before the Lord with a contrite heart is submitting willingly to the Lordship of Jesus Christ.
 We cannot submit to His Lordship and remain proud.
 We cannot submit to our Lord and demand our rights or our own way.
 Will the contrite heart demand things from God?
 No, it is the opposite.
 The contrite heart demands nothing from its Lord.
 Instead, this heart submits entirely to Him and joyfully accepts His will in all things.

 Is walking with a contrite heart sad and depressing all the time because we are mourning continuously?
 It may sound like it, but actually, this heart is the one that receives grace.
 What does grace produce in the heart?
 Joy!
 Joy is not based on circumstances.
 It is outside of circumstances.
 It is not conditional.
 Joy is better than happiness.
 Happiness is dependant on how well everything is going or not.
 When things are going fine then we are happy.
 When things are not going fine we are not.
-However, if we willingly humble ourselves before the Lord, walking with a contrite heart, He will give us His grace.
-Then we have joy.
+However, if we willingly humble ourselves before the Lord, walking with a contrite heart, He will give us His grace, which, via the fruit of the Spirit, we have joy.

 Where does pride like to grow?
 It thrives in the rocky, sour, poor soil of the hard heart.
 It weakens and dies in the broken soil of the contrite heart.
 The broken up soil of the tender, contrite heart is where Christ-like humility thrives.